More "Senior" (F1)

 the air / off the tarmac" in shifts, 24 hours a day, in their bombers

 --- just in case.
-The rest were glued to their radar.
+The rest were glued to their radar equipment.

-"We'll be wearing our tin hats on Monday!" was the typical joking
+"We'll be wearing our tin hats on Monday!" was the typical British response.

 Ian gave me the inside story on Rod's famous ex-Vanwall Ferrari gearbox; Rod mounted it remotely further back in the car, and drove it with an angled shaft from the engine bellhousing.
 Another innovation,